-Ramsholt is one of the best locations for fossils in Suffolk yielding Sharks Teeth, Lobsters, Fruit, shells from the London clay, Shells, Sharks teeth from the Red Crag, Corals, Echinoid’s, from the Coralline and Complete Crabs, fish remains, Sharks teeth from the basement Bed.
+Ramsholt is one of the best locations for fossils in Suffolk, yielding sharks’ teeth, lobsters, fruit and shells from the London Clay, shells, sharks’ teeth from the Red Crag, corals, echinoids from the Coralline, and complete crabs, fish remains and sharks’ teeth from the basement bed.

 ♦ Ref: 52.03474°N, 1.34640°E

-FIND FREQUENCY: ♦♦♦♦♦ – Ramsholt has yielded fossils on its shores for many years.
-The small beach is most popular with those wishing to moor their boats and picnic or barbeque on the beach, many are surprised to find fossils such as sharks teeth simply lying on the beach.
+FIND FREQUENCY: ♦♦♦♦♦ – Ramsholt has yielded fossils from its foreshore for many years.
+The small beach is also popular with those wishing to moor their boats and picnic or barbeque on the beach.
+Many are surprised to find fossils, such as sharks’ teeth, simply lying on the beach.

-CHILDREN: ♦♦♦♦ – Ideal for Children.
-This location is ideal for children, fossils can be easily found on the foreshore.
-Although children should stay away during the winter high tides.
+CHILDREN: ♦♦♦♦ – This location is ideal for children.
+Fossils can easily be found on the foreshore, but children should stay away during winter high tides.

-ACCESS: ♦♦ – Ramsholt is hard to find, once you do find it, it is a long walk to the cliffs.
-This takes about 30-60 minutes dependng on how fast you walk and the conditions of the footpath.
+ACCESS: ♦♦ – Ramsholt is hard to find and, once you do get to it, it is a long walk to the cliffs.
+This takes about 30 to 40 minutes depending on how fast you walk and the conditions of the footpath.
 During the winter, the walk is hard going along a very muddy and slippery footpath.

-Sharks teeth, fish remains and a wide range of molluscs, and mammal remains can be found in the Red Crag.
-You can find fossil crabs at Ramsholt, these are derived and can be found in the Red Crag Basement Bed.
-Many other fossils can be found in this bed including lobsters, fish remains, sharks teeth and vertebras.
-Infact since these are derived, you never know what you may find.
+Sharks’ teeth, fish remains, and a wide range of molluscs and mammal remains can be found in the Red Crag.
+You can also find fossil crabs at Ramsholt, which are derived and can be found in the Red Crag basement bed.
+Many other fossils can be found in this bed, including lobsters, fish remains, sharks’ teeth and vertebras.
+In fact, since these are derived, you never really know what you might find.

-From the London Clay, Sharks teeth and other remains can be found, fish fragments, Turtle, Crag, Lobster and Snake are all possible.
-Shark and Fish remains are the most common.
+From the London Clay, sharks’ teeth and other remains can be found, including fragments of fish, turtles, crabs, lobsters and snakes.
+Shark and fish remains are the most common.

-The London clay is well exposed at Ramsholt, nodules can contain excellent fossil specimens such as crabs and are washed out from the beds on the foreshore.
-At the East end of Ramsholt, the London Clay can be seen as a small cliff, this dips Westwards to be exposed along the foreshore.
-The Coralline Crag is faulted at the middle of Ramsholt due to a cliff fall, this has slipped above the Red Crag in the upper part of the cliff face.
-At the West end of Ramsholt below beach level, the Coralline Crag is found with the Red Crag at its normal position, above the Coralline Crag.
-The foreshore here is mixed between both the Red and Coralline Crag which can make collecting a little confusing.
+The London Clay is well exposed at Ramsholt.
+Nodules can contain excellent fossil specimens, such as crabs, which are washed out from the beds on the foreshore.
+At the eastern end, the London Clay can be seen as a small cliff.
+This dips to the west to be exposed along the foreshore.
+In the middle, because of a cliff fall, the Coralline Crag has slipped above the Red Crag in the upper part of the cliff face.
+At the western end below beach level, the Coralline Crag is found with the Red Crag at its normal position, that is, above the Coralline Crag.
+The foreshore here is mixed between both Red Crag and Coralline Crag, which can make collecting a little confusing.

-The Basement bed is also frequently washed out at the middle part of the cliff section where it originally slipped, and further landslides caused the Corralline Crag to rest upon this.
-Therefore the middle section of the cliff can be extremely confusing.
-The Sequence actually goes, Red Crag, Coralline Crag, Red Crag, Red Crag Basement Bed, Coralline Crag, London Clay.
+The basement bed is also frequently washed out at the middle part of the cliff section, where it originally slipped; and further landslides caused the Coralline Crag to rest on this.
+Therefore, the middle section of the cliff can be extremely confusing.
+The sequence actually goes: Red Crag, Coralline Crag, Red Crag, Red Crag basement bed, Coralline Crag, and London Clay.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
-The main issue one should be aware of is the tide, this reachs the base of the cliff.
-The fallen trees can make it easy to become cut off, it is best to visit this location on a falling tide.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
+The main issue to be aware of is the tide, as this reaches the base of the cliff.
+The fallen trees can make it easy to become cut off, so it is best to visit this location on a falling tide.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – Ramsholt